Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 		- Event page for each event
 		- Facilitators page
 		- Facilitator page that list their events
+		- Event registration page
+			- Add membership sign if not logged in
+			- Just event registration if not logged in
-		- Event registration page bundled with membership sign up -
+		- Page layout with sign up form
+		-
 	- Here is a rough roadmap:
 		-